Robert G. Card

-Robert Gordon Card (born February 1953) is an American businessman, engineer, and former government employee who served as the CEO of SNC-Lavalin, Canada's largest engineering and construction firm.
+Robert Gordon Card (born February 1953) is an American businessman, engineer, and former government employee who was the CEO of SNC-Lavalin, Canada's largest engineering and construction firm.

 Early life and education

 Card was born to Brad, an engineer and farmer, and Dorothy Card in California.
 He grew up in Yakima, Washington and received a bachelor of science degree in civil engineering from the University of Washington.
 He then earned a master of science degree in environmental engineering from Stanford University.
 He completed the Harvard Business School Program for management development.

 Career

 CH2M Hill

 Card's career began in the summer of 1975 as an intern at CH2M Hill, where he became a Group CEO, board member and the largest shareholder of the Denver, Colorado-based global engineering firm.
 At CH2M Hill, he was the sponsoring executive and deputy project director for the delivery partner for the London 2012 Olympics.